Types of commands

 For a complete list of transforming commands, see Transforming commands in the Search Reference.

 A generating command fetches information from the indexes, without any transformations.
 Generating commands are either event-generating (distributable or centralized) or report-generating.
+Most report-generating commands are also centralized.
 Depending on which type the command is, the results are returned in a list or a table.

 Generating commands do not expect or require an input.
 Generating commands are usually invoked at the beginning of the search and with a leading pipe.
 That is, there cannot be a search piped into a generating command.
 The exception to this is the